vkoskiv/c-ray/README.md

 Linux:
 1. (Optional) Install SDL2 (See installing SDL below)
-2. Run `cmake .`, or optionally `cmake . -DNO_SDL2=True` to disable SDL2.
+2. (Optional, this tends to work nicer) Run `cmake .`, or optionally `cmake . -DNO_SDL2=True` to disable SDL2.
 3. Run `make` to build the project
-4. Run binary: `./bin/c-ray ./input/scene.json` (Making sure the working dir is the root directory).
+4. Run binary: `bin/c-ray input/scene.json` (Making sure the working dir is the root directory).
 You can also pipe files into `C-ray` and it will read from there.
 This is useful for scripts that invoke `C-ray`.
-Example: `cat input/scene.json | ./bin/c-ray`
+Example: `cat input/scene.json | bin/c-ray`
-*Note: Reading the json from `stdin` assumes that the asset path is `./`*
+*Note: Reading the json from `stdin` assumes that the asset path is `./`, can be specified with `--asset-path`*

 Windows:
 1. Install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)